testhashaccount/magento-2-contact-file-upload/README.md

 # m2-contact-file-upload
-Add file upload in magento 2 contact form with email attachment.
+This extension allow you to add file upload in customer contact form.
+Customer can add jpg, png, gif, docx and pdf upto 2mb.
+The uploaded file will be sent as attachment to email.